What if you get the opportunity to design a product that will willingly, wholeheartedly be used by thousands of users, no questions asked?

 And as with all good things, there’s a catch here as well.
 These willing, wholehearted users are actually employees who have no choice but to use that very product designed by you.
 Thus with eUX, the challenge is not so much as gathering an audience; it’s more about impressing them even when impressing them isn’t really what you’re asked to do.

-Working with enterprise clients can be quite the contradiction.
+Working with enterprise clients can be quite a contradiction.
 Designers face umpteen problems in this regard, from long-winding meetings to bureaucratic hurdles.
-However, it also presents opportunities to resolve some unique challenges and create impactful solutions to those who need it the most.
+However, it also presents opportunities to resolve some unique challenges and create impactful solutions for those who need it the most.

-UX isn’t UI: For starters, UX isn’t about fancyfying the look-and-feel of a product.
+For starters, UX isn’t about fancyfying the look and feel of a product.
 Most misgivings about the final impact of UX stems from this very notion.
 The problems that UX undertakes to solve are peripheral ones.
 Now, these problems might not be as compelling or visible as the organizational goals they support, but they’re just as necessary to solve.

 How to deal with this: Get down to explaining the massive spectrum that is eUX!
 Enterprise UX is on the perpetual lookout for opportunities to improvise and upscale.
 At Koru, we believe that dreary application is waiting to be transformed into a delightful, rewarding, and user-friendly experience, thereby providing solutions to hitherto unknown roadblocks.

 We follow these broad stages to conduct the UX design process –

 For the design agency, this first stage involves understanding the scope of what is to be achieved, including the determination of the terms of the project such as timelines and budget.

 This stage covers the creation of possible solutions that will meet business needs and user needs, zeroing in on the ones which would be viable on all grounds.